mariovalney/cf7-to-zapier/README.md

 ### Does it works for forms sent out of CF7? ###

 Nope.
-The intention here is to integrate CF7 to Webhook (and another webhooks).
+The intention here is to integrate CF7 to Zapier (and another webhooks).

 ### Can I use it without Zapier? ###